seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 I will not be denied: sweet heart, look back.

 **SATURNINUS**
-Marcus, for thy sake and thy brother’s here,
+Marcus, for thy sake and thy brother's here,
-And at my lovely Tamora’s entreats,
+And at my lovely Tamora's entreats,
-I do remit these young men’s heinous faults: Stand up.
+I do remit these young men's heinous faults: Stand up.
 Lavinia, though you left me like a churl,
 I found a friend, and sure as death I swore
 I would not part a bachelor from the priest.
-Come, if the emperor’s court can feast two brides,
+Come, if the emperor's court can feast two brides,
 You are my guest, Lavinia, and your friends.
 This day shall be a love-day, Tamora.

 **TITUS ANDRONICUS**
 To-morrow, an it please your majesty
 To hunt the panther and the hart with me,
-With horn and hound we’ll give your grace bonjour.
+With horn and hound we'll give your grace bonjour.

 **SATURNINUS**
 Be it so, Titus, and gramercy too.